 America is single.
 It’s divorced, under committed, and hopelessly out of touch with how to build a relationship that lasts.
-Women, in particular, are now groomed for a life centered around career and being fiercely independent—as though marriage and family were a nice idea, or a possible accompaniment, to an otherwise satisfying life.
+Women, in particular, are groomed for a life centered on career and on being fiercely independent–as though marriage and family were a nice idea, or a possible accompaniment, to an otherwise satisfying life.

 But if flying solo is so great, why are online dating sites a billion-dollar industry, replete with clients looking to get hitched?

 In How to Get Hitched (and Stay Hitched), author and marriage coach Suzanne Venker claims women need a detox from the bogus cultural narratives they’ve absorbed about men, sex, marriage, work and family.
 If you’re a woman who wants a successful love life (not just a successful professional life), you’re going to need a brand new roadmap.
 And now you have one.

 Here is just a sampling of the 12 steps:

 – Find your feminine